gmzgian/NY-Taxi-Data-PROJECT/README.md

-Thank you for taking the time read about my project!
+Thank you for taking the time to read about my project!